OlumideOlumayegun/eks-cluster-deployment/README.md

 ## 👤 Author
 Created by **Olumide Olumayegun** – Cloud, DevOps & AI Engineer with expertise in AWS, Kubernetes, and DevOps.

+## 🙏 Acknowledgments

+    AWS EKS Documentation

+    Kubernetes Community

+    A Cloud Guru for the original project content